mat-s/100-days-of-code/r1-log.md

 ### Day 28: February 24, 2021
 **Today's Progress**: Today I learned more about WPGraphQL in combination with Wordpress Post Types, like Post, Pages, Custom Post Types etc...
 And I finally understood, what Edges are in WPGraphQL

+### Day 29: February 25, 2021
+**Today's Progress**: Today I started a new video tutorial for using Gatsby with Wordpress.
+So far it is pretty basic, creating the first pages and components.